cravotics/HRI/README.md

-# Project Plan: Multi-Robot Coordination GUI Using Qt, ROS2, and Gazebo (3 Weeks)
+Multi-Robot Coordination GUI Using Qt, ROS2, and Gazebo (3 Weeks)

 ## Project Overview
 This project aims to develop a Graphical User Interface (GUI) using Qt that integrates with ROS2 and Gazebo for monitoring and controlling TurtleBot 3 robots in simulation.
 The focus will be on visualizing key topics like odometry, LiDAR scans, and camera feed, while also providing a **teleoperation (telop)** feature to manually control the robots using buttons in the GUI.
 Additionally, the GUI will have a kill switch for emergency robot shutdown.
 Given the 3-week timeline, the project will focus on essential functionality for multi-robot coordination in simulation.